hideaki-ishibashi/stopping_spectral_measurements/README.md

 - tqdm            4.62.3

-If you use poetry, you can install the packages by running:
+If you use poetry and pyenv, you can install the packages by running:
 ```
+pyenv install 3.10.2
 git clone https://github.com/hideaki-ishibashi/stopping_spectral_measurements.git
 cd stopping_spectral_measurements
+poetry env use ~/.pyenv/versions/3.10.2/bin/python
 poetry install
 ```
 Otherwise, you can install the packages by running: